unpoller/unpoller/README.md

 device configuration.
 This controller can be installed on Windows, macOS, FreeBSD, Linux or Docker.
 Ubiquiti also provides a dedicated hardware device called a [CloudKey](https://www.ui.com/unifi/unifi-cloud-key/) that runs the controller software.
-More recently they've developed the Dream Machine, and UniFi Poller can collect its data!
+More recently they've developed the Dream Machine, and UnPoller can collect its data!

-UniFi Poller is a small Golang application that runs on Windows, macOS, FreeBSD, Linux or Docker.
+UnPoller is a small Golang application that runs on Windows, macOS, FreeBSD, Linux or Docker.
 In Influx-mode it polls a UniFi controller every 30 seconds for measurements and exports the data to an Influx database.
 In Prometheus mode the poller opens a web port and accepts Prometheus polling.
 It converts the UniFi